PradeepLoganathan/pradeepl-blog/content/blog/terraform-getting-started/index.md

 The first type of resource here is an azure resource group.
 Each type of the resource is linked to a provider; you can tell which by the leftmost value in the type, here azurerm.
 This indicates that this type of resource is provided by the azurerm provider, hence it is denoted as azurerm\_resource-group.
 The name of the resource is specified next.
 This name is defined by you—here we’ve named this rg.
 The name of the resource should describe what the resource is or does.
 The combination of type and name must be unique in your configuration.
 Hence there can be only one resource group named rg in your configuration.

+## Modules

+Modules are containers for multiple resources that are used together.
+A module can include resources, variables, outputs, and even other modules.
+They are used to create reusable, composable, and maintainable components.
+Modules allow users to encapsulate a set of resources and configurations into a single logical unit, which can then be reused across different projects or shared with others.
+For example, if you're creating a module for a basic Azure network infrastructure, your module might include resources like a virtual network, subnets, and network security groups.

+This modular approach not only helps in organizing your Terraform configurations but also promotes the reuse of code, making your infrastructure management more efficient and error-resistant.

-### Data
+## Data Sources

-The data elements are optional elements and are primarily data sources.
+In Terraform, data sources allow you to fetch and compute data from outside of Terraform which can then be used within your Terraform configuration.
 Data sources provide a mechanism to gather data from the provider.
 A data source represents a piece of read-only information that is fetched from the provider every time you run Terraform.
 It is a mechanism to query the provider’s APIs for data and to make that data available to the rest of your Terraform code.
-Data sources provide a mechanism to gather data from the provider.
-A data source represents a piece of read-only information that is fetched from the provider every time you run Terraform.
+Data sources can retrieve information like an AWS AMI ID or an Azure subscription ID, which can be used to configure resources.
 Once you have defined a data source, you can use the data elsewhere in your Terraform configuration.
 Each Terraform provider exposes a variety of data sources.
 Data sources are most powerful when retrieving information about dynamic entities - those whose properties change value often. e.g AMI id's, regions etc.

 ```terraform
 data "azurerm_subscription" "current" {